devEdexa/nft-engine-smart-contract/README.md

 - **_burn(uint256 tokenId)**: Burns the specified token (override to include both ERC721 and ERC721URIStorage logic).
 - **tokenURI(uint256 tokenId)**: Retrieves the metadata URI of a token.

+## Testing & Deployment

+#### Install Hardhat and Dependencies

+    npm install

+#### Test

+    npx hardhat test

+#### Deploy

+    npx hardhat run scripts/deploy.js --network <network-name>

+You will need to configure the network settings in the hardhat.config.js file if deploying to a testnet.